IqraNosheen786/Enhancing-Synthetic-Data-Realism-Using-Segmentation-Guided-ControlNet/README.md

 pip install -r requirements.txt python train.py
 ````
+### 2. For generating refined data
+set the path of f
 ### 🧪 Results Demonstration

 Below are sample outputs comparing the original synthetic images from VKITTI with their enhanced versions using segmentation-guided ControlNet: